mvolkmann/MyUnixEnv/notes/VueNotes.md

 For example, `this.$store.commit('appendColor', 'red');`

 Another option is to use `mapMutations` to generate methods that make these calls for you.
+This returns an object that should be spread into the "mutations" property.
 For example:

 ```js
   methods: {